Event type: Panel,

-Linda Trimble (left), visiting the ANU Gender Institute from Canada, where she is a Professor in the Political Science Department at the University of Alberta.
-She is an expert on women’s legislative representation, has published two books on women in Canadian politics and is currently completing a book about news coverage of women prime ministers in Australia, Canada and New Zealand, called Ms. Prime Minister: Media, Gender and Leadership.
+Linda Trimble is a Professor in, and former Chair of, the Political Science Department at the University of Alberta, Canada, where she teaches courses on Canadian politics, media politics and research methods.
+An expert on women’s legislative representation, Dr. Trimble’s work on media, gender and politics has appeared in The Canadian Journal of Political Science, Feminist Media Studies, The International Journal of Press/Politics, and Journalism Practice.
+She is currently writing a book about news coverage of women prime ministers in Australia, Canada and New Zealand, called Ms. Prime Minister: Media, Gender and Leadership.

-Chris Wallace (right), explored a continuing interest in women in power during an extensive Canberra Press Gallery career as well as in longer form works including her biography of Germaine Greer, Greer, Untamed Shrew (1997), 'Standing Up to P' in the 'Women & Power' edition of Griffith Review (Winter 2013) and 'Julia Gillard' in the Michelle Grattan-edited Australian Prime Ministers (2013).
+Women and power is a continuing interest of writer and commentator Chris Wallace, which she explored in journalism during an extensive Canberra Press Gallery career as well as in longer form works including her biography of Germaine Greer, Greer, Untamed Shrew (1997), 'Standing Up to P' in the 'Women & Power' edition of Griffith Review (Winter 2013) and 'Julia Gillard' in the Michelle Grattan-edited Australian Prime Ministers (2013).
 Wallace is currently completing a doctoral thesis on political biography as political intervention at the National Centre of Biography in the ANU School of History, under the supervision of Australian Dictionary of Biography general editor, Professor Melanie Nolan.
 She observed Julia Gillard's rise and fall at close quarters.